 Enhancing and maintaining the environment is the resilient force of energy, James Heel, whose true devotion and creative touch underpins the development of our centre.

 Alex and Kim Mcfadden created, nurture and build the flower and herb garden, which provides people with practical ways to enjoy a deeper connection with nature.

-Su Bear’s Womb Space is an area dedicated to the exploration and healing of the feminine.
+Su Bear’s The Womb is an area dedicated to the exploration and healing of the feminine.

 We would also like to acknowledge the support from many other wonderful people over the years.
 Their input helped to make The Clophill Centre what it is today and laid our foundations for the future.